 Since then, it has become a game fish, which, however, is not all that popular or sought after within the U.S. angling community.

 PRO TIP: Want a quick visual fact sheet instead?
 Then check out the related Buffalo vs Carp Google Web Story here!

 Common carp originate from the great rivers of the Asian continent, where they were discovered thousands of years ago.
 They have since then been domesticated and used as a food source, as well as exported to many regions all over the world.

 They were first introduced to European waters in the 12th century and brought to England in the 16th century.
-From there, they made there way across the Atlantic, together with the first settlers who arrived in North America.
+From there, they made their way across the Atlantic, together with the first settlers who arrived in North America.

-In the late 19th and early 20th century, the American government stocked many rivers and lakes with carp as a means of providing cheap and easily accessible food to the rural populations of the country.
+In the late 19th and early 20th centuries, the American government stocked many rivers and lakes with carp as a means of providing cheap and easily accessible food to the rural populations of the country.

-Today, the common carp has lost its status as a food fish and is instead considered a game fish by many sport fishermen in the U.S., Canada and all over Europe.
+Today, the common carp has lost its status as a food fish and is instead considered a game fish by many sport fishermen in the U.S., Canada, and all over Europe.
 In England especially, the carp enjoys an almost mythical status among anglers.

 Where Can You Find Buffalo Fish?

-In The U.S., they can be found in a majority of states; from North Dakota, Minnesota and Montana in the north, to Eastern Texas, Louisiana and Oklahoma in the south.
+In The U.S., they can be found in a majority of states; from North Dakota, Minnesota, and Montana in the north, to Eastern Texas, Louisiana, and Oklahoma in the south.

 They are represented in large numbers in the Hudson Bay area and the Mississippi River drainage systems.